-Educational Leadership students may choose to complete a 36 credit M.S.Ed. program cohort option in approximately 14 months.
+Educational Leadership students may choose to complete the 36 credit M.S.Ed. program cohort option in approximately 14-17 months.
 Students in this program may select a spring or summer start date.
 Completion of this program may lead to a Building Level Administrator license for the State of Indiana.
-For more information on this cohort option, please contact the School of Education at 260-481-4123.
+For more information on this cohort option, please contact the School of Education at 260-481-4123 or 260-481-4146.